babashka/sci/README.md

 ### Stdout and stdin

-To enable printing to `stdout` and reading from `stdin` you can bind `sci.core/out` and `sci.core/in` to `*out*` and `*in*` respectively:
+To enable printing to `stdout` and reading from `stdin` you can sci bind `sci.core/out` and `sci.core/in` to `*out*` and `*in*` respectively: